Thanks again to Courtroom View Network for access to this trial. To see the evidence as it was presented in court today visit the MDND Facebook page.

-Christy Jones, the attorney for Ethicon asked the jury not to further punish the company beyond yesterday’s award.
+Christy Jones, the attorney for Ethicon asked the jury to not further punish the company beyond yesterday’s award.

 Jones spoke softly with many pauses when she told jurors the company cared about women’s health and did not act with wanton and willful disregard of the consequences, a higher standard to prove then the preponderance of the evidence standard for compensatory damages.

 “I understand you have said we have fallen short but I ask you to think about the fact, that is completely different from saying we should be punished because we deliberately acted or failed to act with reckless indifference of the consequences,” she said.